-Watch all presentations here, and the highlight video below.
+Watch all presentations via the YouTube playlists below.

 Energy is the “lifeblood of our economic system,” as the Nobel Prize-winning economist Milton Friedman noted.

 Affordable, reliable, and plentiful energy is the foundation of economic growth and prosperity.
 People and businesses pay directly to purchase electric power and fuel for transportation, and the price of energy is a significant factor in the cost of the vast majority of goods and services traded in our economy.
 When energy is expensive, people and businesses have fewer resources available for food, education, health care, environmental stewardship, hiring more workers and paying them better wages, and expanding business operations.

 Affordable energy, economic growth, and environmental stewardship need not be at odds with one another.
 Affordable energy and economic growth create the economic resources necessary for effective environmental stewardship.
 The energy sources that are most abundant and affordable are surprisingly environmentally friendly, especially given recent technological advances.
 In many ways, the best way to be pro-environment is to be pro-energy.

 Energy issues are rising to the top of the agenda in many states, compelling elected officials to take positions on topics as wide-ranging as subsidies to biofuels producers and restrictions on mercury emissions from coal-burning power plants.
 Energy issues often are complex and frequently changing, with changes in technology, prices, and policies adopted in other states and other countries all affecting what policymakers do.